Chihuahua Mix with Dachshund

-Chiweenies are suitable for many would-be dog owners, including seniors, families, and single dog owners.
-When you welcome one into your home, you’re essentially getting a mini bodyguard who’s loving, playful, and loyal to his owners to the point of recklessness.
+Chiweenies suit many would-be dog owners, including seniors, families, and single dogs.
+When you welcome one into your home, you’re essentially getting a mini bodyguard who’s loving, playful, and loyal to his owners to recklessness.

 What other Names is the Chihuahua and Dachshund mix Called?

-In case you think that the Chihuahua Dachshund mix is a bit of a mouthful, you’re not alone.
+You’re not alone if you think the Chihuahua Dachshund mix is a bit of a mouthful.
 This could be one of the breeds with the most pet names.